Jepson73/sspm/HOW_TO.md

+# HOW_TO Guide

+**Version:** 1.0.0
+**Last updated:** 2025-05-23

+This guide describes how to use SuperSecurePM version 1.0.0.
+For other versions, please refer to the corresponding documentation in the `releases/` folder.

 # How to Use SuperSecure Password Manager

 This guide will help you get started with the SuperSecure Password Manager, understand its features, and maintain a secure and organized vault of your credentials.